Tuesday of the Sixteenth Week in Ordinary Time

 Petition: Lord, grant me the grace to know your will and to follow it in my life.

-- I’m On a Mission: Our mission in life is to fulfill our purpose.
+- I’m on a Mission: Our mission in life is to fulfill our purpose.
 Thus, the fulfillment of our mission is a fundamental concern for our conscience.
 The immediate norm for the right exercise of our conscience could put it like this: “Anything that helps me fulfill my mission is good for me; anything that comes between me and it is bad for me.”
-Or, using Christ’s words: “My food is to do the Will of Him who sent me and to complete his work” (John 4:34); “I do always what pleases Him” (John 8:29).
+Or, using Christ’s words: “My food is to do the will of the one who sent me and to finish his work” (John 4:34); “I always do what is pleasing to him” (John 8:29).
 The reason is obvious: Action follows being, so what we are determines what we do.
 Similarly, the apostolic mission flows from our Christian essence.
 What we are and what we do are two sides of the same coin.

-- Part of God’s Family: As Christ says in another passage of the Gospel, “Whoever does the will of God is my brother and sister and mother” (Mark 3: 35).
+- Part of God’s Family: As Christ says in another passage of the Gospel, “Whoever does the will of God is my brother and sister and mother” (Mark 3:35).
 The family of Christ is eternal.
 He welcomes those who do his will because we were made to do his will.
 If we are faithful to our vocation, and we fulfill our purpose in life, then we meet the hopes and dreams the Lord has for us.
 He wants us to be holy.
 He made us for himself.
-Nothing would please him more than to be able to say to us at the end of time: “Come, you that are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world” (Matthew 25:34).
+Nothing would please him more than to be able to say to us at the end of time: “Come, you who are blessed by my Father.
+Inherit the kingdom prepared for you from the foundation of the world” (Matthew 25:34).

 Resolution: I will review my day before I go to bed to examine how I have fulfilled God’s will today.